2.1 Patient Placement/Assessment for Infection Risk

-The potential for transmission of infection must be assessed at the patient’s entry to the care area.
-If hospitalised or in a care home setting this should be continuously reviewed throughout the stay/period of care.
+The potential for transmission of infection must be assessed on the patients arrival to the care area, before transferring a patient to another care area and should be continuously reviewed throughout their stay.
 The assessment should influence placement decisions in accordance with clinical/care need(s).

-Patients who may present a cross-infection risk in any setting includes but is not limited to those:
+Patients who may present a transmission risk in any setting include, but is not limited to those:

 Further information regarding general respiratory screening questions can be found within the resources section of the NIPCM.